jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ```

-This template defines a parameter called runTest that is a boolean value and defaults to false.
+This template defines a parameter called runTest that is a boolean value and defaults to false, if true the step is run, else skipped.
 It also defines two steps that run npm install and npm test commands.
 The second step only runs if the parameter runTest is true.

 ```yaml
 # File: azure-pipelines.yml